 New privacy rules are being enacted in the United States and globally, and existing ones are being updated and strengthened.
-For example, in June 2018, the State of California enacted the CCPA, which went into effect on January 1, 2020, and requires companies that process personal data on California residents to make new disclosures to consumers about their data collection, use and sharing practices, and allow consumers to opt out of certain data sharing with third parties.
+For example, the CCPA went into effect on January 1, 2020 and requires companies that process personal data on California residents to make new disclosures to consumers about their data collection, use and sharing practices, and allow consumers to opt out of certain data sharing with third parties.
 The CCPA also provides for civil penalties for violations (up to \$7,500 per violation), as well as a private right of action for certain data breaches that is expected to increase data breach litigation.
-Moreover, although the CCPA includes limited exceptions from its prescriptions, including exceptions for personal health information collected by covered entities or business associates subject to HIPAA, among others, the CCPA may regulate or impact our processing of personal data depending on the context.
-In addition, the CPRA, effective January 1, 2023, will expand the compliance requirements and rights available to consumers under the CCPA, and the CCPA's exemptions related to employee and business contact personal data are set to expire on January 1, 2023, when CPRA goes into effect.
+In addition, the CPRA, which became effective on January 1, 2023, expands the compliance requirements and rights available to consumers under the CCPA.
 The CPRA also establishes a new California Privacy Protection Agency to implement and enforce the CCPA (as amended), which could increase the risk of an enforcement action.
 As such, the CPRA may require additional compliance investment and potential business process changes in the meantime.
 Other states, such as Virginia, Colorado, Utah and Connecticut, have also passed comprehensive privacy laws, and similar laws are being considered in several other states.
-Complying with these numerous, complex and often changing regulations is expensive and difficult, and failure to comply with any data privacy and information security laws or any security incident or breach involving the misappropriation, loss or other unauthorized use or disclosure of sensitive data, such as personal data, confidential patient or consumer information, whether by us, one of our business associates or another third-party, could negatively affect our business, financial condition and results of operations, including but not limited to: investigation costs, material fines and penalties; compensatory, special, punitive and statutory damages; litigation; consent orders regarding our privacy and security practices; requirements that we provide notices, credit monitoring services or credit restoration services or other relevant services to impacted individuals; adverse actions against our licenses to do business; and injunctive relief.
+Complying with these numerous, complex and often changing regulations is expensive and difficult, and failure to comply with any data privacy and information security laws or any security incident or breach involving the misappropriation, loss or other unauthorized use or disclosure of sensitive data, such as personal data, confidential patient or consumer information, including but not limited to: investigation costs, material fines and penalties; compensatory, special, punitive and statutory damages; litigation; consent orders regarding our privacy and security practices; requirements that we provide notices, credit monitoring services or credit restoration services or other relevant services to impacted individuals; adverse actions against our licenses to do business; and injunctive reli

 The privacy laws in Europe have also been significantly reformed.
-In May 2018, the GDPR took effect in the EEA.
-The GDPR governs the collection, use, disclosure, transfer or other processing of personal data of European persons, replacing data protection laws issued by each European Union member state based on the Directive 95/46/EC ("Directive").
-Unlike the Directive, which needed to be transposed at a national level, the GDPR text is directly applicable in each European Union member state, resulting in a more uniform application of data privacy laws across the EU.
+For example, the EU GDPR and UK GDPR (collectively "GDPR") governs the collection, use, disclosure, transfer or other processing of personal data of European persons.
 Among other things, the GDPR sets out extensive compliance requirements, including providing detailed disclosures about how personal data is collected and processed, demonstrating that an appropriate legal basis is in place or otherwise exists to justify data processing activities; granting new rights for data subjects in regard to their personal data, as well as enhancing pre-existing rights (e.g., data subject access requests); introducing the obligation to notify data protection regulators or supervisory authorities (and in certain cases, affected individuals) of significant data breaches; imposing limitations on retention of personal data; maintaining a record of data processing; complying with the principle of accountability and the obligation to demonstrate compliance through policies, procedures, training and audit; and expanding the definition of personal data to include coded data and requiring changes to informed consent practices, as well as more detailed notices for clinical trial subjects and investigators.
 The GDPR imposes substantial fines for breaches and violations (up to the greater of €20 million or 4% of our global turnover).
 The GDPR also confers a private right of action on data subjects and consumer associations to lodge complaints with supervisory authorities, seek judicial remedies and obtain compensation for damages resulting from violations of the GDPR.